Skip to main content

 At present health insurance companies cover the cost of the conventional IOL but do not cover the cost of special lenses such as the multifocal and toric IOLs.
 Patients will be charged the excess cost of these by the hospital on the day of surgery.
 Your surgeon will discuss these options with you, and the cost implications, before the procedure.

 Cataract surgery is a day case procedure: you do not need to stay in hospital overnight after surgery.
 We do not normally operate on both eyes at the same session.
-Special order lenses including multifocal and toric IOLs require that biometry is performed at a separate visit in advance of the day of surgery.
+Special order lenses including multifocal and toric IOLs require that biometry be performed at a separate visit in advance of the day of surgery.
 Biometry is a very accurate non-invasive measurement of the eye structures, taken to establish which power or strength of lens is required.

 Time off Work